 To Heaven and Back

-Dr. Mary Neal, author of To Heaven and Back, is a board-certified orthopaedic spine surgeon who drowned while kayaking on a South American river.
+Dr. Mary Neal, author of To Heaven and Back: A Doctor’s Extraordinary Account of Her Death, Heaven, Angels, and Life Again: A True Story, is a board-certified orthopaedic spine surgeon who drowned while kayaking on a South American river.
 She experienced life after death.
 She went to heaven and back, conversed with Jesus and experienced God’s encompassing love.
 She was returned to Earth with some specific instructions for work she still needed to do.
 Her life has been one filled with the miracles and intervention of God.
 Her story gives reason to live by faith and is a story of hope.

 Dr. Neal was born and raised in Michigan and graduated from the University of Kentucky before attending the UCLA medical school.
 She completed her orthopaedic surgery training at the University of Southern California after which she lived in Sweden, Switzerland, and Los Angeles while undergoing 1 1/2 years of specialty training in spinal surgery before becoming the director of spine surgery at USC.
 Five years later, she left the University for private practice.